BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 **Cons:**

 * Some interoperability is managed through a variety of other means, such as JSON-encoded xpubs, base64-encoded PSBTs, and textual descriptions of accounts, much of which is not self-describing.

+## Adversaries

+Passport offers specific defenses against the following [#Smartcustody](https://www.smartcustody.com/) adversaries.
+Other adversaries such as Censorship, Correlation, and Transaction Error fall into the purview of the Software App used.

+**Bitrot.**

+There is theoretical protection against Bitrot, as a user can choose to find his BIP-39 words and record them, but this is not strongly suggested.
+Instead, Passport largely depends on the MicroSD backups, which require a functioning Passport for them to be useful.

+**Disaster.**

+Though the Passport doesn't advertise it, its core methodology of backing up to two different MicroSDs could be potent protection against Disaster if they were stored in widely separated locations.

+**Institutional Theft.**

+With private keys held on the Passport, the possibilities of institutional theft are minimized (though the Software App used could remain an attack vector).

+**Key Fragility.**

+The main defense against key fragility is the backup MicroSDs, though they could still be lost if their backup words are lost.

+**Network Attack.**

+The use of an airgapped device to hold all seeds largely eliminates the possibility of network attack.

+**Physical Theft.**

+Passport protects against physical theft mainly by its PIN and the limit on the number of guesses — though at 21, that number of guesses is relatively high.

+**Supply-Chain Attack.**

+A blue light constantly displays to show you that your Keystone has not been tampered with (although of course the blue light could be tampered with).
+There is also the typical security sealing of the device.

+_Death/Incapacitation remains one of the largest outstanding adversaries, as use of the Passport ultimately depends on personally known codes.
+Coercion and Blackmail also remain potential issues with the Passport, though these are adversaries that are often more theoretical than practical._

+## Interoperability

+Tranfer of data between Passport and various software wallet seems to varied.

+* `ur:bytes` are used in some cases to allow the use of animated PSBTs.
+* `ur:crypto-psbt` is recognized for the input of PSBTs.

+### Future Development Suggestions

+Interoperability could be improved by full usage of URs, whose self-describing data is resistant to Bitrot and can be used by a variety of applications.

+* Bare `ur:bytes` should not be used if a UR type exists, as `ur:bytes` lose the advantages of being self-described and thus easily portable.
+* Seeds should be easily exportable in a digital form, preferably as `ur:crypto-seed`, encoded as a QR.
+* Seeds should also be exportable as shards, to minimize SPOFs, preferably as `ur:crypto:sskr`, either encoded as a QR or as ByteWords.
+* Keys should be requestable from a software wallet, preferably using the `ur:crypto-request` methodology.
+* PSBTs should be as `ur:crypto-psbt` for bother sending and receipt and ideally should be transferred as part of a `ur:crypto-request`/`ur:crypto-response` protocol.